eddmann/eddmann.github.io/_posts/2015/2015-07-22-insertion-removal-and-inversion-operations-on-binary-search-trees-in-php.md

 ## Insertion

 Now that we are able to represent tree nodes, the next logical step is to provide insertion capabilities.
-Accessible from the root tree node (initially NULL), we are able to recursively traverse the structure until we either find a leaf or the node already present.
+Accessible from the root tree node (initially NULL), we are able to recursively traverse the structure until we either find a leaf or the node is already present.
 To decide which child to traverse down we use the discussed comparator invariant.
 Below is a small diagram depicting the insertion of a value within an existing tree.